abhinavuser/abhinavuser/README.md

 # Abhinav Kumar

-I Like to Develop!
+🚀 **ML Engineer | Embedded Systems Enthusiast | Full-Stack Developer**
+📍 VIT Chennai

+I’m a developer and researcher passionate about AI hardware, SoCs, and all things automation.
+From deep learning models to low-level embedded systems, I love building across the stack — especially when math and innovation come into play.

-- 🌱 Robotics and automation enthusiast working on Deep Learning, Computer Vision and Embedded Systems
+- 🧠 Working at the intersection of Machine Learning, Computer Vision, and Embedded AI
-- 💬 Ask me about full-stack development, api requests and problem-solving optimizations
+- ⚙️ From AI models to embedded prototypes, I enjoy building end-to-end across software stacks and hardware layers
-- 📫 reach me at: chipnxv@gmail.com
+- 📬 Reach me at: chipnxv@gmail.com

 ## Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/abhinav-kumar-v)